veracode/veracode-api-py/README.md

 #### Dynamic Analysis

+_Note_: You can also access these methods from the `Analyses` object.

 - `get_analyses()`: get a list of dynamic analyses to which you have access.
 - `get_analyses_by_name(name)`: get a list of dynamic analyses matching `name`.
 - `get_analyses_by_target_url(url)`: get a list of dynamic analyses containing `url`.